~ History of the Windsor Locks Public Library ~

 August, 2001 until September, 2003.
 Gloria Malec has been serving as Director of the Windsor Locks Public Library since January 2004.

-audio books (on tape, CD, playaway, and MP3), music CDs, and DVDs, including popular movies, documentaries, and TV series.
+audio books, music CDs, and DVDs, including popular movies, documentaries, and TV series.

 Special collections include ESOL, Career, several fiction genre collections, and a local history collection.
-We are in the process of digitizing
+We also offer

 On March 1, 2006 the library, along with 22 other consortium members, began offering Overdrive downloadable audio books for our users.